Magic Internet Money Price Hits $1.00 on Top Exchanges (MIM)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Magic Internet Money’s launch date was June 2nd, 2021.
+Magic Internet Money’s genesis date was June 2nd, 2021.
 Magic Internet Money’s total supply is 698,964,077 coins and its circulating supply is 103,827,108 coins.
 The official website for Magic Internet Money is abracadabra.money.
+Magic Internet Money’s official Twitter account is @mim_spell and its Facebook page is accessible here.
 Magic Internet Money’s official message board is abracadabramoney.medium.com.
-Magic Internet Money’s official Twitter account is @mim_spell and its Facebook page is accessible here.

 Magic Internet Money Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Magic Internet Money directly using US dollars.
-Investors seeking to trade Magic Internet Money should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Magic Internet Money using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Magic Internet Money directly using US dollars.
+Investors seeking to trade Magic Internet Money should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Magic Internet Money using one of the aforementioned exchanges.

 Receive News & Updates for Magic Internet Money Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Magic Internet Money and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.